Chillyzz/Ontology-and-knowledge-base-construction/Concepts/Algebra.md

    2. ComplexUnit \\in ComplexNumbers: The imaginary unit i

+7. Infinity : A concept about infinite numbers.

+   1. PositiveInfinity: + \infty    -- (Constant)

+   2. NegativeInfinity: - \infty    -- (Constant)

 # Polynomial(多项式)

-1. Polynomial \\in Expression: Mathematical expression consisting of variables(numbers) and coefficients, combined using operations.
+1. Polynomial : Mathematical expression consisting of variables(numbers) and coefficients, combined using operations.
       *Example:*  P: Polynomial [Optional Ring] -- A Polynomial in a given ring(like R)

    1. Monomial \\in Polynomial: A polynomial with only one term, such as 3x^2 or 5.